I thought I would start by explaining (in a nutshell), what an ND filter actually is, and then go from there.

-As you can tell, there are a few things that are very similar to this compared to the K&F version.
+As you can tell, a few things are very similar to this compared to the K&F version.

 Seriously though, Tide optics hit the market in August of last year.
 They've received relatively great reviews in the last year.

-Their name is the companies passion with the Ocean, and making it a clear more inhabitable place for all ocean-life.
+Their name is the companies passion for the Ocean and making it a clear, more inhabitable place for all ocean life.

 The 67mm is priced right under $40 - with more or less depending on the size.

-A Tiffen variable ND filter is regarded as one of the best entry-to-intermediate type nd filter on the market.
+A Tiffen variable ND filter is regarded as one of the market's best entry-to-intermediate type nd filters.
 I'm sure at some point you have heard about them or researched them on your own.

-This was the exact ND filter I had prior to taking a break from them and coming back with a pro version.
+This was the exact ND filter I had before taking a break from them and coming back with a pro version.
 I'll say, while I was using it, I had zero issues with it.